Department of Marketing

 MKTG 425 CONSUMER BEHAVIOR ANALYSIS (3)

 An examination of the buying behavior of individual and organizational buyers with regards to the decision process utilized when purchasing goods and services and the resulting consequences in the development of marketing strategies by business firms, and other organizations.
-Prerequisites: major in ACCT, BUAD, EBUS, ECON, XEBBA or minor in MKTG; MKTG 341; junior/senior standing.
+Prerequisites: MKTG 341; major in BUAD or minor in MKTG; junior/senior standing.

 MKTG 431 MARKETING INFORMATION FOR DECISION MAKING (3)